opentx/lua-reference-guide/general/getFieldInfo.md

 * for OpenTX 2.1.x Taranis and Taranis Plus at http://downloads-21.open-tx.org/firmware/lua_fields_taranis.txt
 * for OpenTX 2.1.x Taranis X9E at http://downloads-21.open-tx.org/firmware/lua_fields_taranis_x9e.txt

-In OpenTX 2.1.x the telemetry sources no longer have a predefined name.
-To get a telemetry value simply use it's sensor name.
-For example:
- * Altitude sensor has a name "Alt"
- * to get the current altitude use the source "Alt"
- * to get the minimum altitude use the source "Alt-", to get the maximum use "Alt+"

 @status current Introduced in 2.0.8